-According to the Northland DHB 2020 annual report, there are currently 169 GPs and 172 practice nurses across 37 general practices providing primary healthcare to Northlanders enrolled with with Mahitahi Hauora Primary Care Entity, and non-enrolled and non-resident patients.
-Northland DHB has 255 contracts with 128 non-government organisations (NGOs) including Māori Health providers and Whānau Ora collectives that provide a range of public health, primary healthcare and community services across Northland.
+According to the NDHB 2020 annual report, there are currently 169 general practitioners (GPs) and 172 practice nurses across 37 general practices providing primary healthcare to Northlanders enrolled with with Mahitahi Hauora Primary Care Entity, and nonenrolled and non-resident patients.
+NDHB has 255 contracts with 128 non-government organisations (NGOs) including Māori Health providers and Whānau Ora collectives that provide a range of public health, primary healthcare and community services across Northland.

 Northland's demographics and unprecedented population growth have put huge pressure on health workers, facilities and budget.
-It is a challenge to catch up and provide services to address While Council does not have a role in healthcare services, we provide and maintain green spaces including parks, playgrounds and streets, and Council is committed to a smoke-free District by 2025.
+It is a challenge to catch up and provide services to address this.
+While Council does not have a role in healthcare services, we provide and maintain green spaces including parks, playgrounds and streets, and Council is committed to a smoke-free District by 2025.